openenergymonitor/guide/source/setup/import.markdown

 **Fixing a corrupt SD card**

 After a system failure the SD card may become corrupted and will not mount when the USB importer is ran.
 It can be possible to restore a corrupted SD card by running fsck to fix the card errors.
-Todo this:
+To do this:

 1\.
-Place the old SD card in a SD card reader and plug into any of the USB ports on the Pi running the new image 2\.
-SSH into the emonPi/emonbase
+Place the old SD card in a SD card reader and plug into any of the USB ports on the Pi running the new image<br>
+2\.
+SSH into the emonPi/emonbase<br>
 3\.
-Run the following commands (without part in brackets) to attempt to fix the card:
+Run the following commands (without part in brackets) to attempt to fix the card:<br>

     sudo fsck.ext4 /dev/sda2 (root OS partition)
     sudo fsck.ext2 /dev/sda3 (data partition)

 4\.
 Continue as above, Navigate to Setup > Backup and click `Import from USB drive` to start import process

+***

-## 2a.
-Archive Export
+## Archive Export

 1. Navigate to Setup > Backup
 2. Click `Create Backup` (see screenshot below)